A Complete Guide to Travellers SIM Cards in Wallis and Futuna

 How to Purchase Bundles

-• In-Store (E-Voucher): Visit any SPT Commercial Agency or authorized reseller to purchase an electronic recharge (E-Voucher).
-You simply provide your phone number, and the credit is applied instantly.
+- In-Store (E-Voucher): Visit any SPT Commercial Agency (in other words, the post office) or authorised reseller to purchase an electronic recharge (E-Voucher).

 Where to Top Up Your Phone in Wallis and Futuna